Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Questions for self-control

-2. Give basic definitions on the list of questions to prepare for the exam.
+2. Give basic definitions for the list of questions to prepare for the exam.

 3. Name the main types of phoneme variation.